Sunday, November 13, 2011

 In the 1940 census, they appeared to have a 22 year old hired man named Hugh Bickford from Piscataquis.

-William's son was Elwood Noyes Osborne (1903-2002) was an accomplished genealogist, and the source for many of my blog posts.
+William's son was Elwood Noyes Osborne (1903-2002) was an accomplished genealogist, and the source for a few of my blog posts.
 He is well remembered at the Fairfield Historical Society, where he brokered the deal for getting the Cotton-Smith House on High Street to be reused as a museum.
 It's filled with antiques from the past, including the items shown above.

 OBITUARY OF WILLIAM NOYES OSBORNE